Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/01-conditionals.md

 ##### !explanation

 In an `if...elif...else` block, once one conditional statement is true, then it stops looking at any other conditionals.
-Doesn't matter how many _could_ be true.
+It doesn't matter how many _could_ be true.
 The program executes the first true conditional it finds and then finishes the block.

 ##### !end-explanation